lardemua/Optimization/README.md

 # Usage

-## Lemonbot datasets
-To use the datasets taken from the lemonbot camera, go to the OpenConstructorOptimization folder
+To run an optimization, go to the OpenConstructorOptimization folder

 ```bash
 cd OpenConstructorOptimization